CruGlobal/propensities-recommendations-challenge/readme.md

    * How do we account for new steps of faith?
    * What does it mean to move someone on their spiritual journey?
 Can you do that via reading/recommending content?
    * What other strategies should we be considering to help people take their best next step?
- * Theology & Ethics of Digital Strategies
+ * Theology & Ethics of Digital Missions
-   * What does it mean for the missions world to have all this data?
-And how should we use it?
+   * What could define a person's "best" next step?
+How would you determine that in face-to-face ministry?
+Are there any digital parallels?
    * What does it mean to have spiritual growth?
 Can it be measured?
 If so, how?
-   * What could define a person's "best" next step?
-How would you determine that in face-to-face ministry?
-Are there any digital parallels?
+   * What does it mean for the missions world to have all this data?
+And how should we use it?
    * What are behavioral indicators we could observe for personal growth?
    * What are the biblical parallels between personalization and gospel conversations?